Blogs

 Hebrews 12:14: “Make every effort to live in peace with all men and to be holy; without holiness no one will see the Lord”.

-Romans 12:18: encourages us to make a sincere effort to be peaceful and accommodating to others as far as it depends on you.
+Romans 12:18 encourages us to make a sincere effort to be peaceful and accommodating to others as far as it depends on us.

-To all Christians don’t talk Faith without Hope, and don’t walk into negotiation room or table without Faith and Hope in the Lord.
-This aligns with the principles of the Bible in time of peace negotiation.
+To all Christians, don’t talk Faith without Hope, and don’t walk into a negotiation room or table without Faith and Hope in the Lord.
+This aligns with the principles of the Bible in times of peace negotiations.
 “Peace I leave with you; my peace I give you.”
 [John 12-27].
 This is the Gospel truth of our FAITH and HOPE.

 WISDOM QUOTES IN TOUGH TIMES